DrakonForge/ContextualDialogue/Implementation.md

 ## Tokenization and Parsing

-This Contextual Dialogue implementation uses a bespoke **tokenizer** to parse speech lines.
+This framework uses a bespoke **tokenizer** to parse speech lines.
 This follows efficient tokenization conventions of only needing to read each character in the string **once** without backtracking.
 This converts a speech line into a **token tree** with a single token (usually a `TokenGroup`) at the root.
 To generate the speech line, each token is evaluated recursively from the root, passing along the speech query to gain access to context and other information.
 This tokenization process can be visualized in a linear format using the `--debug` option of the DrakonScript command line tool.
 For example, the speech line `"@capitalize(@fruits), @fruits, @fruits, @fruits... you name it!"` in the example `fruit_vendor.drkn` is tokenized as the following (expanded for readability):

 ```
 {Function capitalize args=[